 Yes, it’s touristy.
 And on the Japanese tour bus circuit.
 But this 700-year-old castle overlooking the city of Heidelberg has survived fires and a lightning strike.
 And the castle tour is worth fighting the crowds.
 You can even get a private tour of the town and a visit to the castle.

-Inside Heidelberg Castle visitors can also visit the World’s Largest Apothecary Museum.
+Inside Heidelberg, Castle visitors can also visit the World’s Largest Apothecary Museum.
 It showcases over 20,000 pharmaceutical items.
 You’ll also find the world’s largest wine barrel here.

-The crowds reach an all-time peak in July and August.
+Travel Tip: The crowds reach an all-time peak in July and August.
 Go at another time of year if possible.
 If not go early or later in the day.

 Favorite Elaborate Castle in Germany: Herrenchiemsee New Palace